-With thousands of Iraq and Afghanistan veterans returning from service and looking to start new careers in a dynamic and growing economy.
+With thousands of military personnel completing duty of service, they are looking to start new careers in a dynamic and growing economy.
 Now is the time businesses should concentrate more than ever on supporting veteran’s transition into civilian careers by offering them not just a job, but professional development and opportunities for long-term income growth.